friko9/PathPool/README.md

  1. string describing full path
  2. linked list of tags describing full path
  3. a pair of:

 	* reference to parent path
 	* tag - element expanding parent path

 ## Implementation

 The most memory efficient solution is a pool of paths described as pairs <parent path, expanding tag>.
 It allows for sharing prefixes for all paths in a pool so adding a path has memory complexity of O(1), as new memory is allocated only for the expanding tag - instead the whole path.
 Pair <parent path, expanding tag> can uniquely describe a path and in consequence be coupled to unique path id.
 Path pools describe its paths similar to flyweight design pattern.
-Despite its memory savings flyweights, have also optimal computional cost for copying, moving, and equality-comparison operations.
-Efficiency loss occurs on path-string retrival.
+Despite its memory savings flyweights, have also optimal computational cost for copying, moving, and equality-comparison operations.
+Efficiency loss occurs on path-string retrieval.

 A design emerges where each node is defined once, and sub-paths contain only reference to their parent node - this leads to a centralized path pool register with tree-like structures.
 Each path is a list with head pointing at its least significant tag.
 Head tag may be shared only with its subpaths.
 Head may be accessed using its id (`pathid_t`).
 Next node in the list is head's parent node.
 Last element of a list is root path shared by all paths in the pool.
-To allow for path operations, and local taversal, helper `get_*` methods are used.
+To allow for path operations, and local traversal, helper `get_*` methods are used.

-## Interface description
+## PathPool classes

-All PathPool classes share a common interface - it is not formalized, as no inheritence is used.
+All PathPool classes share a common interface - it is not formalized, as no inheritance is used.

-User interaction is done with 2 types:

-- `tag_t` - defined by the user as template parameter.
+### ``HashPathPool<TagT, AllocatorT, HashF, EqualsF>``

+ Uses hash-map to store subnodes.
+Faster for pools with large number of subnodes with the same parent

+ * `TagT`

+ Stored type. `tag_t = TagT`

+ * `AllocatorT = std::allocator`

+ STL Allocator

+ * `HashF = std::hash<TagT>`

+ Hashing function.

+ * `EqualsF = std::equal_to<TagT>`

+ Equality predicate

+### ``ListPathPool<TagT, AllocatorT>``

+ Uses array linked-lists to store subnodes.
+Faster in most cases.

+ * `TagT`

+ Stored type. `tag_t = TagT`

+ * `AllocatorT = std::allocator`

+ STL Allocator

+### Defined types:

+  * `tag_t = TagT`

+  Defines types paths are composed of.
 Type must allow for:

 	* copying
 	* equality comparison
 	* (for HashPathPool) hashing

+  * `pathid_t`

-- `pathid_t` - explicitly describes a path.
+  Defines path-id which explicitly describes a path.
 Allows for:

 	* path identification in the pool.
 	* comparison
 	* hashing
 	* value operations like assignment, copying

-### Defined types:

-  * `tag_t = TagT`

-  Defines types paths are composed of

-  * `pathid_t`

-  Defines path id, by which paths can be reffered to

-### Supported methods:
+### Methods:

   * `constructor()`